wermos/website/lessons/procedural-generation-virtual-worlds/perlin-noise-part-2/perlin-noise-computing-derivatives.md

-There is very few documents on the Web and few books that explain the Perlin noise method in an intuitive way; but finding information on how to compute Perlin noise derivatives (especially in an analytical way) is even harder.
-Though, for those of you who don't know what these derivatives are and why they are useful, let's first go through a quick introduction on derivatives.
+Very few documents on the Web and books explain the Perlin noise method intuitively; finding information on how to compute Perlin noise derivatives (especially in an analytical way) is even more challenging.
+Though, for those who don't know what these derivatives are and why they are helpful, let's first briefly introduce them.

 ## A Quick Introduction to (Partial) Derivatives

 ![Figure 1: computing the noise function variation along the horizontal and vertical axis using a discrete approach.](/images/noise-part-2/noise-derivative1.png?)

-Derivatives of any function (whether it is a one-, two- or three-dimensional function) are very useful.
+Derivatives of any function (whether a one-, two- or three-dimensional function) are beneficial.
 But before we give an example, let's first review what they are.
-If you create an image of a 2D noise and apply some sort of regular grid on top of that image, then we may want to know by how much the noise function varies along the x and y direction at each point of the grid (figure 1).
-Maybe this idea sounds familiar already?
+If you create an image of a 2D noise and apply some regular grid on top of that image, then we may want to know how much the noise function varies along the x and y direction at each grid point (figure 1).
+Does this idea sound familiar already?
 Remember that in the previous chapter, we used the result of a 2D noise function to displace a mesh.
-But let's get back to what we are trying to achieve here: how do know the **rate of change** of our 2D noise function along the x- or y-axis?
-A very simple solution to this problem consists of taking the value of the noise at the point where you want to compute this variation (let's call this point \(Gn_x\)), the value of the noise at the point a step further to the right from \(Gn_x\) (let's call this second point \(Gn_{x+1}\)), and then subtract the second value from the first.
+But let's get back to what we are trying to achieve here: how do we know the **rate of change** of our 2D noise function along the x- or y-axis?
+A straightforward solution to this problem consists of taking the value of the noise at the point where you want to compute this variation (let's call this point \(Gn_x\)), the value of the noise at the point a step further to the right from \(Gn_x\) (let's call this second point \(Gn_{x+1}\)), and then subtract the second value from the first.
 Example: if at the grid position \(Gn_{11}\) the noise is equal to 0.1 and at that the grid position \(Gn_{12}\) the noise value is equal to 0.7, then we can assume that the noise has varied from \(Gn_{11}\) to \(Gn_{12}\) (along the x-axis) by 0.6 (figure 1).
 In equation form, we would write:

 $$\Delta_x Gn_{11} = Gn_{12} - Gn_{11}.$$

 <details>
-Of course to compute the rate of change along the y-axis, we would be doing the same thing but move a step downward.
+To compute the rate of change along the y-axis, we would do the same thing but move a step downward.
 Our equation would look like \(\Delta_y Gn_{11} = Gn_{21} - Gn_{11}\).
 </details>

-Technically it is best to normalize this difference so that we get consistent results regardless of the distance that separates two points on the grids (if the results are normalised, measurements made with different grid spacing can then be compared to each other).
-To normalize this result, we just need to divide the difference by the distance between \(G_{11}\) and \(G_{12}\).
-So if the distance between two points on the grid is 2 for example, then we would need to write:
+Technically it is best to normalize this difference so that we get consistent results regardless of the distance that separates two points on the grids (if the results are normalized, measurements made with different grid spacing can then be compared to each other).
+To normalize this result, we need to divide the difference by the distance between \(G_{11}\) and \(G_{12}\).
+So if the distance between two points on the grid is 2, for example, then we would need to write:

 $$\Delta_x Gn_{11} = {\dfrac{Gn_{12} - Gn_{11}}{2}}.$$

-In mathematics this technique is called a **forward difference**.
+In mathematics, this technique is called a **forward difference**.
 Forward because we take the next computed point and subtract the value at the current point from the value at the next point.

 <details>
-Backward differencing is also possible: you use the previous point instead of the next point.
+Backward differencing is possible: you use the previous point instead of the next one.
 You can also use a [central difference](https://en.wikipedia.org/wiki/Finite_difference).
 </details>

 Mathematically we can formalize this concept with the following equation: